Student Housing Residents Parking

-Privatized Campus Apartments (The Colleges at La Rue, The Atriums at La Rue Park, Russell Park, West Village)
+Privatized Campus Apartments (8th and Wake, The Atriums at La Rue Park, Baggins End, The Colleges at La Rue, Russell Park, West Village)

 Students should contact the apartment office of the complex in question to learn of the specific parking regulations of the complex.
 Campus residents are not eligible to purchase campus parking permits (A, C, L, etc.).
 For more information, go to http://taps.ucdavis.edu/parking/information/residents.